Israel election: Benjamin Netanyahu declares victory | DW | 02.03.2020

-Exit polls predict that Netanyahu's right-wing bloc fell just short of a majority.
+Exit polls predict that Netanyahu's right-wing bloc won the most seats but fell just short of a majority.
 Israeli politicians hope that the country's third election in less than 12 months will end months of deadlock.

 Polls closed on Israel's third election in less than 12 months with all major exit polls giving Prime Minister Benjamin Netanyahu the edge, but still no clear governing majority.